View selection in multi-view stacking: Choosing the meta-learner: Gene expression application

 \subsection{Software}

 We use the same software as described in Section \ref{sect:software}.
 All cross-validation loops used for parameter tuning are nested within the outer loop used for evaluating classification performance.
-For stability selection we again specify a desired bound of 1.5.
-The parameter $q$ should be large enough so that in theory all views corresponding to signal can be selected, but in real data the number of views corresponding to signal is unknown.
-However, domain knowledge or results from previous experiments may assist in choosing the value of $q$.
-We base our choice on the results of \citet{StaPLR}, by setting the value of $q$ to the maximum number of views selected by the StaPLR method in the colitis and breast cancer data sets.
+We again use the recommendations of \citet{stabs_article} for choosing the parameters, by specifying $q$ and a desired bound $\textit{PFER}_{\text{max}}$, and then calculating the associated threshold $\pi_{\text{thr}}$.
+We again specify a desired bound of 1.5.
+The parameter $q$ should be large enough so that all views corresponding to signal can be selected \citep{stabs_article}, but in real data the number of views corresponding to signal is unknown.
+However, domain knowledge or results from previous experiments can be used to obtain an estimate of the number of views corresponding to signal, and thus assist in choosing the value of $q$.
+The colitis and breast cancer data sets have previously been analyzed using StaPLR with the nonnegative lasso as a meta-learner \citep{StaPLR}.
+We set the value of $q$ to the maximum number of views selected by the StaPLR method in the colitis and breast cancer data sets as reported in \citet{StaPLR}.
 This leads to $q = 15$, $\pi_{\text{thr}} = 0.62$ for the colitis data, and $q = 11$, $\pi_{\text{thr}} = 0.57$ for the breast cancer data.
 Note that this means the stability selection procedure has access to information from a previous experiment that the other meta-learners do not have access to.
 The AUC is calculated using the package \texttt{AUC} 0.3.0 \citep{AUC}, and the H measure using the package \texttt{hmeasure} 1.0-2 \citep{hmeasure}.
 The stability measure $\hat{\Phi}$ was calculated using a custom script, which is included in the supplementary materials.